Bard College, a liberal arts college on the Hudson River, is a

 Please submit a cover letter, resume, diversity statement and the

-contact information for three references to the following link on
+contact information for three references on the Interfolio website:

 Equal Employment Opportunity Statement